wellcomecollection/storage-service/README.md

 ### Use Terraform and AWS to run a storage service demo

-We have [a Terraform configuration](demo) that spins up an instance of the storage service inside your AWS account.
+We have [a Terraform configuration](demo) that spins up an instance of the storage service.
-You can use this to try the storage service.
+You can use this to try the storage service in your own AWS account.

 [prod]: https://en.wikipedia.org/wiki/Deployment_environment#Production
 [staging]: https://en.wikipedia.org/wiki/Deployment_environment#Staging